 The HTML is splitted into several sections, separated with horizontal lines.
-Currently only one type of section is available, the "Guided exposure".
+Currently only one main type of section is available, the "Guided (external) exposure".

-Guided exposure #n:
+Guided (external) exposure #n:

 This is data and diagrams of one exposure that were done during an active autoguiding.
 The number of it (#n) is counted by the parser.
+If an external exposure controller made M-Gen saving guiding data, "external" is written and is numbered separately.